 You can get in touch with me at [sebahgok AT gmail DOT com]

-I am a Postdoctoral Fellow in the Learning Sciences program at Northwestern University, working at the Center for Connected Learning and Computer-Based Modeling directed by Uri Wilensky.
-I received my Ph.D. with dual majors in Instructional Systems Technology and Cognitive Science from Indiana University in 2024.
+As of Spring 2026, I am a Postdoctoral Fellow in Learning Sciences at Northwestern University's Center for Connected Learning and Computer-Based Modeling.
+I received my Ph.D. with dual majors in Cognitive Science and Instructional Systems Technology from Indiana University in 2024.

-The range of outlets in which my research has appeared reflects the multilevel nature of my investigations, including Journal of Experimental Psychology: General, Cognitive Research: Principles and Implications, Journal of Educational Psychology, Education & Science, Journal of Applied Instructional Design, and the International Conference of Learning Sciences.
+My research has appeared in the Journal of Experimental Psychology: General, Cognitive Research: Principles and Implications, Journal of Educational Psychology, Education & Science, and the Journal of Applied Instructional Design, as well as in the proceedings of the Cognitive Science Society and the International Society of the Learning Sciences.

 News